slowlime/friar/doc/bytecode/ref.typ

     Marks the start of a procedure definition with $a$ arguments and $n$ locals.
     When executed, initializes locals to an empty value.

-    Unlike `CBEGIN`, the defined procedure cannot use captured variables.
+    Unlike `CBEGIN`, the procedure cannot use captured variables.
   ], 0, 0),

   ([`CBEGIN `$a$` `$n$], [`53 [`$a$`: i32] [`$n$`: i32]`], [